Jathow/career-transition-portfolio/README.md

 git push origin main
 ```

-**🎉 Your app is now live!** Access at your Railway URL and create your account.
+**🎉 Your app is now live!** Access at https://career-transition-portfolio-production.up.railway.app and create your account.

 **Cost:** ~$5/month